top of page

 How is it Diagnosed?

-Johne's disease can be diagnosed via blood sample or a fecal sample.
+Johne's disease can be diagnosed via a blood sample or a fecal sample.
 With that being said, if the goat isn't currently shedding the disease, the results may not be accurate.

 Regular testing and good recordkeeping are recommended for newer herds or herds where new animals are introduced.
 Luckily, once the herd is established as a clean herd, and maintained as a closed herd, testing can be less regular.